Daniel Battsek: Life and career

-In 2010, Battsek was announced as President of National Geographic Films, replacing Adam Leizpig.
+In 2010, Battsek was announced as President of National Geographic Films, replacing Adam Leipzig.
 During Battsek's time at National Geographic Films, he acquired projects for development and production, operated a boutique theatrical distribution arm for art-house titles and documentaries, including the Oscar-nominated Restrepo, and oversaw National Geographic large-screen and IMAX projects.

 Battsek joined Cohen Media Group in 2012 as President,. working alongside CMG Chairman and CEO Charles S. Cohen in acquiring, producing and distributing top-tier films in a wide range of genres.
 Battsek helped make the company North America’s premiere independent theatrical and digital distributor of contemporary art-house and foreign films.
 He also helped oversee CMG’s Cohen Film Collection, a library of some 700 cinema classics being restored for theatrical and Blu-ray release.
 Releases included festival-winning favorites Mustang and Rams along with the Kent Jones documentary Hitchcock/Truffaut, 2015 Academy Award Best Foreign Language Film nominee, Timbuktu by Abderrahmane Sissako and My Old Lady, with Maggie Smith and Kevin Kline.

 Battsek joined Film4 as Director in 2016.

-Since joining Film4, Battsek has greenlit films including Yorgos Lanthimos' The Favourite, Fighting with My Family from writer / director Stephen Merchant, Bart Layton's American Animals, The Festival from the makers of The Inbetweeners, Lenny Abrahamson's The Little Stranger, and Rungano Nyoni's BAFTA-winning I Am Not a Witch, as well as acquiring the rights to Booker Prize winning author Graham Swift's novel Mothering Sunday for development with Number 9 Films.
+At Film4, Battsek greenlit films including Yorgos Lanthimos' The Favourite, Fighting with My Family from writer / director Stephen Merchant, Bart Layton's American Animals, The Festival from the makers of The Inbetweeners, Lenny Abrahamson's The Little Stranger, and Rungano Nyoni's BAFTA-winning I Am Not a Witch, as well as acquiring the rights to Booker Prize winning author Graham Swift's novel Mothering Sunday for development with Number 9 Films.
 Battsek also brought to Film4 John Williams' novel Stoner, a co-production development he initiated in his previous post at Cohen Media Group.
-Earlier this year, Battsek enjoyed a successful awards season as Executive Producer on Golden Globe, BAFTA, and Oscar-winning Three Billboards Outside Ebbing, Missouri, a film written and directed by Martin McDonagh, starring Frances McDormand, Sam Rockwell, and Woody Harrelson.
+Battsek enjoyed a successful awards season as Executive Producer on Golden Globe, BAFTA, and Oscar-winning Three Billboards Outside Ebbing, Missouri, a film written and directed by Martin McDonagh, starring Frances McDormand, Sam Rockwell, and Woody Harrelson.

+In May 2025, Battsek was appointed President of Film at Lincoln Center, a nonprofit organization dedicated to the art of cinema and home to the New York Film Festival.